denishotii/TechFest/README.md

 - To set the APP_KEY value in your .env file: php artisan key:generate

-- To enable Tailwind CSS for SIA run: composer require laravel-frontend-presets tailwindcss
+- To enable Tailwind CSS for Map Vibes run: composer require laravel-frontend-presets tailwindcss

 - You have to run these four commands to install node required dependencies: